johnbumgarner/facial_similarities/README.md

 The threshold for _wavelet_ similar images was set at less than 15, which did not match any additional images of Jennifer Aniston in the control set.
 Setting this threshold to less than 20 produced 2 false positives.
 Setting this threshold to less than 30 produced 3 false positives and identified another Jennifer Aniston (jennifer_anoston_earrings_03.jpeg) image.
 The _wavelet_ dissimilar image threshold was set at greater than 15.
 Both of the other Jennifer Aniston images were in this dissimilar set.

+### Experiment 3

+This experiment used the Python modules Numpy and Math.
+Numpy is one of fundamental packages for scientific computing with Python and Math provides access to various access mathematical functions.
+This experiment focused on Structural Similarity Index (SSIM), which is the a method for measuring the similarity between two images and Hamming distance, which determines how similar two images are.

+In testing both methods were ables to successfully identify the target image of Jennifer Aniston from the control set of images.
+As in the previous experiments the SSIM and Hamming measurement generated a computational score based on similarity and distance.
+Establishing a computational score threshold using these two measurement methods was highly problematic, because it produced a considerable amount of false positives.